nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Make sure to refresh the recipe list by either clicking on the recipe in the left panel or calling the *list* command to see the star added to the recipe!
 </div>

-Below shows how you can add the first recipe to your favourites.
+Below shows how you can add the first recipe to your favorites.
 <p align="center" width="100%">
     <img src="images/annotated/starCommand.svg" width="100%">
 </p>